wwuracingGH/purchasing/README.md

 ### Clone the repository

-Open a command line and navigate to whatever folder you want to store the purchasing repo in.
+Open a command line and navigate to whatever folder you want to store the purchasing system code in.
 Run this command to download the repository:
 ```
 -> git clone https://github.com/wwuracingGH/purchasing
 ```